 The frequency spectrum for the dual-cavity OFCG operating at $\beta=2.05$~rad is shown in \fref{Fig:3}a, corresponding to a FWHM bandwidth of $\sim$120 GHz.
 Using the fact the OFCG output pulses should be Lorentzian, this corresponds to a transform-limited FWHM pulse width of $\sim$1.75 ps.
 Here the spectral envelope shows a deviation from the monotonic exponential decay with sideband order expected for a Lorentzian, however calculating the Fourier transform of the observed spectrum with the appropriate phase relationship caused by the round-trip phase accumulated in the EOM cavity shows excellent agreement with a Lorentzian pulse shape.
 This deviation in spectral output is likely due to residual amplitude modulation, which has been observed in previous experiments\cite{doi:10.1063/1.1654403,Brothers:97,477736}.
 Comparing the single and dual cavity output spectra we observe an identical envelope verifying this arises from the EOM cavity.

-To measure the pulse width independently we record the field autocorrelation as shown in \fref{Fig:3}b, using the observed interference fringes to calibrate pulse delay.
+In order to measure the pulse width independently we record the field autocorrelation as shown in \fref{Fig:3}b, using the observed interference fringes to calibrate pulse delay.
 Due to the relatively low peak pulse power we are unable to observe a two-photon absorption feature using the GaP detector, and this data therefore corresponds to the linear field autocorrelation signal \cite{Wong:94}.
-The temporal envelope is fit using a Lorentzian to obtain a FWHM pulse width to be $1.77\pm0.04$~ps in good agreement with the spectral characterisation using the analysis cavity.
+The temporal envelope is fit using a Lorentzian to obtain a FWHM pulse width of $1.77\pm0.04$~ps, in good agreement with the spectral characterisation using the analysis cavity.